VLD62/DjangoReportingPortal/README.md

 # DjangoReportingPortal
-Reporting Portal created with Django and bootstrap.
+Reporting Portal created with Django and Bootstrap.